 What is a Fixed Deposit Double Scheme?

-Banks usually offer Fixed Deposit Double Schemes.
+Banks usually offer FD Double Schemes.
 These are FD schemes that require investors to deposit a certain sum of money for a fixed tenure.
 The scheme then doubles the investment in the said tenure.
 In this scheme, when an investor deposits the money for a predetermined period, the interest remains constant throughout, ensuring the money doubles by the maturity of the scheme.

-A Fixed Deposit Double Scheme is an FD scheme and has a fixed tenure.
+A Bank Fixed Deposit Double Scheme is an FD scheme and has a fixed tenure.
 The bank usually defines the minimum investment for this type of term deposit.
 And the interest rate depends on the tenure of the FD.
 Moreover, the rate of interest for these schemes usually vary between 4%-8%.
 Also, the interest is compounded on a quarterly basis.
 Furthermore, the interest earned on the deposit is reinvested into the scheme.
 During maturity, the investor gets back double the investment amount in a lump sum (investment plus interest).

 The investor doesn’t have the flexibility to choose the investment tenure, nor they have the option of premature withdrawal.
 Also, only certain banks allow premature withdrawal of FD double schemes.
 However, the bank allows investors to take a loan against the deposit.
 Moreover, the minimum investment in this type of term deposit is usually in thousands.